randomseed-io/bankster/doc/10_introduction.md

 ## Features

 * Pure Clojure implementation based on Java's BigDecimal.
+* Uses records to organize data: `Registry`, `Currency`, `Money`.
 * Built-in standard currencies database, extendable using EDN file.
-* Uses records to organize data: `Registry`, `Currency`, `Money`.
+* Ability to create *ad hoc* currencies (with optional registering).
+* Ability to switch between dynamic, global and local currency registries.
 * Polymorphic interface for currencies and monetary amounts.
+* Useful macros to express currencies and monetary amounts with various forms.
 * Namespaced identifiers for non-ISO currencies (e.g. `crypto/ETH`).
-* Additional, common operators that can also be used on other numeric data.
+* Common math operators that can be used interchangeably on other numeric data.
 * Tagged literals for currencies and monetary amounts.
+* Customizable currency and money formatting with locale support.

 ## Installation